dmedri/roaster/README.md

 * proceed with a standard installation;
 * create virtual environments.

-Virtual Environments are a new kind of R deployment.
+Virtual Environments are a new kind of R deployment in user-space.
+For this specific case, the reference is Python virtualenv, and our goal is replicate _as-close-as-we-can_ its main features.

 ## Support